-Before you choose requirement 3g(3), you will need to frst fnd out whether you are allergic to bee stings.
-Visit an allergist or your family physician to fnd out.
+Before you choose requirement 3g(3), you will need to first find out whether you are allergic to bee stings.
+Visit an allergist or your family physician to find out.
 If you are allergic to bee stings, you should choose another option within requirement 3.
-In completing requirement 3g(3), your counselor can help you fnd an established beekeeper to meet with you and your buddy.
+In completing requirement 3g(3), your counselor can help you find an established beekeeper to meet with you and your buddy.
 Ask whether you can help hive a swarm or divide a colony of honey bees.
 Before your visit, be sure your buddy is not allergic to bee stings.
 For help with locating a beekeeper in your state, visit www.beeculture.com and click on "Resources," then select "Find Help" and "Find a Local Beekeeper."

 - h.
 Invasive Species - 1.
-Learn to identify the major invasive plant species in your community or camp and explain to your counselor what can be done to either eradicate or control their spread. - 2.
-Do research on two invasive plant or animal species in your community or camp.
+Learn to identify the major invasive plant species in your community or camp and explain to your counselor what can be done to either eradicate or control their spread. - Do research on two invasive plant or animal species in your community or camp.
 Find out where the species originated, how they were transported to the United States, their life history, how they are spread, and the recommended means to eradicate or control their spread.
 Report your research orally or in writing to your counselor.

 - 3. Take part in a project of at least one hour to eradicate or control the spread of an invasive plant species in your community or camp. - 4.
 Choose two outdoor study areas that are very different from one another (e.g., hilltop vs. bottom of a hill; field vs. forest; swamp vs. dry land).
 For BOTH study areas, do ONE of the following: - a.
 Mark off a plot of 4 square yards in each study area, and count the number of species found there.
 Estimate how much space is occupied by each plant species and the type and number of nonplant species you find.
 Write a report that adequately discusses the biodiversity and population density of these study areas.
 Discuss your report with your counselor.
 (1 of 2 may be done at Eagle's Camp, other may be done during Eagle's Camp at home or another site of choosing.) - b.
 Make at least three visits to each of the two study areas (for a total of six visits), staying for at least 20 minutes each time, to observe the living and nonliving parts of the ecosystem.
 Space each visit far enough apart that there are readily apparent differences in the observations.
 Keep a journal that includes the differences you observe.
 Then, write a short report that adequately addresses your observations, including how the differences of the study areas might relate to the differences noted, and discuss this with your counselor. - 5.
-Using the construction project provided or a plan you create on your own, identify the items that would need to be included in an environmental impact statement for the project planned. - 6.
+Identify the items that would need to be included in an environmental impact statement for a construction project such as building a house, adding a new building to your Scout camp, or one you create on your own that is approved by your counselor. - 6.
 Find out about three career opportunities in environmental science.
 Pick one and find out the education, training, and experience required for this profession.
-Discuss this with your counselor, and explain why this profession might interest you.
+Discuss this with your counselor and explain why this profession might interest you.